Open/Close Menu We're All Your Walls Need

 • Power outlets for hairdryers and shaving

-Make sure you to uplift all the bathrooms in your home.
+Make sure you uplift all the bathrooms in your home.

 • Bedrooms

-Over the holidays, your bedrooms should be a place of comfort and romance, especially the master bedroom.
+Over the holidays, your bedrooms should be a place of comfort and romance, especially the main bedroom.
 Ideally, bedrooms should be carpeted.
-Avoid wooden floors and tiles as this can be cold, especially in the morning.
+Avoid wooden floors and tiles, as this can be cold, especially in the morning.
 If this is not something you can change, add thick rugs to make the floor cozier for your under-feet.

-To ensure your bedroom feel luxurious and bring the holiday mood that you feel while in a luxury hotel, here are things to have;
+To ensure your bedroom feels luxurious and brings the holiday mood that you feel while in a luxury hotel, here are things to have;

-• Invest in a king-size for your master bedroom
+• Invest in a king-size for your main bedroom

 • Have plain cotton linen